-4. E_C = errors due to temporally misaligned bits in the streams.
+- 4. E_C = errors due to temporally misaligned bits in the streams.
 As the average error rate results presented in Table 5 show, temporal misalignment of inputs is an unbiased source of error that can either increase or decrease the mean of the total error in the polysynchronous circuits.
-We conclude from these results that, for polysynchronous clocking, the effect of temporally misaligned inputs on accuracy is, in fact, minimal.

-5. E_S = errors due to stall time.
-When inputs to a component arrive at different times, the output will be invalid for a short time, called the "stall time."
-Reading the output during this short interval can reduce the accuracy of the computation.
+We conclude from these results that, for polysynchronous clocking, the effect of temporally misaligned inputs on accuracy is, in fact, minimal. - 5.
+E_S = errors due to stall time.
+When inputs arrive at different times to the components of the circuit, the output is invalid for a short "stall time."
+Reading the output during this short time can slightly influence the accuracy.
 The error due to stall time will be discussed further in Section 7.3